This lesson gets practical for applying marketing and sales techniques to a specific product: yearbooks

 |CCSS.ELA-Literacy.L.9-10.3||Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening.|

-6 Weeks and 4 Weeks: 60-70 minutes (one class); select either the Overcoming Objections or Yearbook Sales Plan assignment for students
+Two 60-70 minute classes OR 60-70 minutes (one class); select either the Overcoming Objections or Yearbook Sales Plan assignment for students

 1. Hand out slideshow guide — 2 minutes